datacarpentry/python-ecology-lesson/_episodes/03-data-types-and-format.md

 ## Checking the format of our data

-Now that we're armed with a basic understanding of numeric and character data types, let's explore the format of our survey data.
+Now that we're armed with a basic understanding of numeric and text data types, let's explore the format of our survey data.
 We'll be working with the same `surveys.csv` dataset that we've used in previous lessons.